krwc/symsim/README.md

 ### Gain of the common-emitter with degeneration

-In the previous section we did not take into the account a typical arrangement in which resistor is added to the emitter of a common-emitter stage for stability and better gain control.
+In the previous section we did not take into the account the typical arrangement in which a resistor is added to the emitter of a common-emitter stage for stability and better gain control.

 Here's our new circuit to analyze: